Fine-grained domain counting and percolation analysis in 2D lattice systems with linked-lists: MI-SF quench dynamics

 To study the MI-SF quench dynamics of the system, the hopping amplitude $J$ is ramped from an initial value $J_i$ to a final value $J_f$.
 These are chosen such that $J_i$ and $J_f$ correspond to the MI and SF phases, respectively.
 The remaining parameters of the system are held fixed.
 Then, the temporal evolution of the system during the quench and afterwards is described by the time-dependent Schr\"{o}dinger equation

 where $\Ket{\psi}_{p,q}$ is the wavefunction at site $(p,q)$.
 Due to the intersite coupling through the order parameter $\phi$, we obtain a set of coupled partial differential equations.
-These are solved using the fourth order Runge-Kutta method.
-To start the quench, we obtain the equilibrium wavefunction with the $J = J_i$, and introduce phase and density fluctuations to it \cite{sable_21}.
+These are solved using the fourth-order Runge-Kutta method.
+To start the quench, we obtain the equilibrium wavefunction with the $J = J_i$ and introduce phase and density fluctuations to it \cite{sable_21}.
 These fluctuations simulate the quantum fluctuations essential to drive the quantum phase transition.
 To calculate system properties we take the ensemble average of a set consisting of 80 such randomized initial states.

-We examine the non-equilibrium dynamics of the system during the quench from the KZM perspective.
-It categorizes the quench dynamics into three temporal regimes \cite{damski_05, damski_06}, corresponding to the adiabatic, impulse and adiabatic regime.
+We examine the nonequilibrium dynamics of the system during the quench from the KZM perspective.
+It categorizes the quench dynamics into three temporal regimes \cite{damski_05, damski_06}, corresponding to the adiabatic, impulse, and adiabatic regime.
 These temporal regimes arise due to the critical slowing down near the quantum critical point (QCP).
 It predicts the rate of the topological defects formation during the course of the quench dynamics \cite{kibble_76, kibble_80,zurek_85, zurek_96, delCampo_14}.
-These defects are generated at the meeting points of the domains of the symmetry broken SF phase.
-And, this is is due to the local gauge choices of the order parameter associated with the domains.
+These defects are generated at the meeting points of the domains of the symmetry broken phase.
+This is is due to the local gauge choices of the order parameter associated with the domains.
+For point defects like vortices, the density of defects is hence proportional to the number of domains.
 It is to be mentioned that the transition from MI to SF phase breaks the global $U(1)$ symmetry spontaneously.
 Then number of the domains $N_D$ satisfies the scaling law

-where, $\tau_{Q}$ is the quench rate and exponent $d =2\nu/(1 + \nu z)$.
-Here, $\nu$ is the critical exponent of the equilibrium correlation length and $z$ is the dynamical critical exponent.
+where $1/\tau_{Q}$ is the quench rate and exponent $d =2\nu/(1 + \nu z)$.
+Here $\nu$ is the critical exponent of the equilibrium correlation length and $z$ is the dynamical critical exponent.
 It is to be noted that these scaling laws are applicable at $\hat{t}$, which is the time at which the system transits from the impulse to the adiabatic domain.
 The details of locating $\hat{t}$ are given in our previous work \cite{sable_21}.
 The same scaling law is also applicable to the defect density $N_v$.
 For the MI-SF transition the defects are the vortices and their density is given by \cite{shimizu_misf_18, shimizu_dwss_18, shimizu_dwsf_18, sable_21}

 with